bifurcation/userinfo-vc/userinfo-vc.md

     * An access token that can be used to access the credential endpoint
     * A nonce that can be used to prove possession of a private key

-1. The Client sends a Credential Request specifying that it desires a UserInfoCredential, together with a proof that it controls the private key of a signature key pair.
+1. The Client sends a Credential Request specifying that it desires a UserInfo VC, together with a proof that it controls the private key of a signature key pair.

 1. The Credential Response contains a UserInfo VC that attests to the following attributes of the Holder: